 And when you need to do it on mobile, it gets even messier.

-While it appears that using Google Calendar will make life simpler is actually inefficient and time-consuming!
+While it appears that using Google Calendar will make life simpler ,it’s actually inefficient and time-consuming!

 If you’re running a business then you’re always looking for processes that free up time.
 Well…Google Calendar for scheduling might actually be slowing you down!